Interview: Professional Runner & Photographer Sarah Attar

-The talented two-time Olympian talks finding time to shoot and developing her style among training
+The talented two-time Olympic runner talks finding time to shoot photographer and developing her style among training

 Sarah Attar is talented.
 Doing things is in her blood.
 And doing them damn well is what she’s staked her life and career as a runner and artists on.
 In 2012 at the London Olympic games Attar made history as Saudi Arabia’s first female Olympic runner.
 Since then she graduated with honors from Pepperdine University, where she studied art and graphic design.
 Now a professional runner (shout out the Oiselle Team) living and training in Mammoth Lakes, CA, a life of constant motion affords her ample opportunities to develop her photography style and count endless shoot locations.